RishikeshOps/auto-ssl-certificate/README.md

         sudo bash init.sh

-With these simple steps, you can secure your web application running on Docker with Let's Encrypt SSL certificates.
+In conclusion, this guide provides a complete solution for securing your domains with Let's Encrypt certificates in a Docker-Compose setup with Nginx.
+By following the steps outlined in this guide, you can ensure that your domains are secure and your SSL certificates are renewed automatically.

 Don't forget to star the repository if you found this useful :)